benleane83/benleane83.github.io/blog/_posts/2025-01-20-environments-as-code.md

 layout: post
 title: From Infrastructure-as-Code to Environment-as-Code: A Quick Intro
 description: >
-  A look at Microsoft's current Environment-as-Code offerings and why they're becoming an essential part of a developer's toolkit.
+  A look at Microsofts current Environment as Code offerings and why they are becoming an essential part of a developers toolkit
 image: /assets/img/blog/environment-as-code-intro.jpg
 sitemap: true
 ---